gitleaks/gitleaks/README.md

 ```

 This example will clone the target `{git url}` and run a diff on all commits.
 A report will be outputted to `{repo_name}_leaks.json`
 Gitleaks scans all lines of all commits and checks if there are any regular expression matches.
 The regexs are defined in `main.go`.
-For example if a line in a commit diff like `AWS_KEY='AKAI...'` exists then the value after the assignment operator will be checked for entropy.
-If the value is above a certain entropy threshold then we assume that the line contains a key/secret.
-Work largely based on  [https://people.eecs.berkeley.edu/~rohanpadhye/files/key_leaks-msr15.pdf](https://people.eecs.berkeley.edu/~rohanpadhye/files/key_leaks-msr15.pdf) and https://github.com/dxa4481/truffleHog.
+Work largely based on  [https://people.eecs.berkeley.edu/~rohanpadhye/files/key_leaks-msr15.pdf](https://people.eecs.berkeley.edu/~rohanpadhye/files/key_leaks-msr15.pdf) and regexes from https://github.com/dxa4481/truffleHog and https://github.com/anshumanbh/git-all-secrets.

 ##### gitLeaks User
 ```bash